 Denver Children's Home recognizes the need for behavioral health services to be implemented in the community.
-Community-Based Services include Intensive In-Home Therapy and Outreach Services provided to parents and professionals working with children and youth.
+Community-Based Services include Intensive In-Home Therapy and Case Management provided to parents and caregivers.

 Intensive In-Home Therapy